2015 Subaru CrosstrekBuying Guide Review Research

 3. Not Enough Power

-With only the available the 2.0-liter, flat four engine that produces 148 horsepower and 145-pound feet of torque, an engine option for the Crosstrek is lacking.
+With only the available the 2.0-liter, flat four engine that produces 148 horsepower and 145 foot-pounds of torque, an engine option for the Crosstrek is lacking.
 Mated to either a five-speed manual or a CVT automatic transmission, it offers acceptable acceleration, but another engine choice would make the Crosstrek more appealing.

 4. Limited Transmission Choice